2020 top projects

 The Moonwake Cowl, designed by Andrea Mowry, was a huge hit.
 Knitted in the fabulous Socks Yeah DK it features a graphic stranded colourwork pattern in a super cosy tube cowl.
 Again to help you see colour options more easily I made up some kits.
 If you just need the pattern, it's available to buy on Andrea's website and on Ravelry.
 You can read more about our Moonwake and get all the links here.
 And if you want to buy your own kit you can find them here.

 Garter Squish is a great project to use up leftovers.
 I'm using 4ply, mostly sock yarn, holding 4 strands together and using a 6mm circular needle (you need the circular needle for the number of stitches).
 This is my 5th Garter Squish.
 I finished it in March and in April I started another one - it's a very relaxing and comforting knit and perfect for colder months.
 You can see the free pattern on Ravelry here.

-Playground!
-Recently completed this shawl was started in 2019.
+Playground was started in 2019 and finished in 2020.
 I used a Zauber Flower and the short rows really show off the long runs of colour.
 You can read more about our Playground here.
 It includes lots of work in progress photos too.
 Our Zauber Flower collection is here.

 Goldwing is a striking yoked jumper designed by Jennifer Steingass.
 If you like this style of jumper, Jennifer has a huge pattern collection available on Ravelry, see them here.
 This Goldwing was knitted by Sabine.
 She used the supersoft and versatile Socks Yeah DK.
 Buy your own Goldwing pattern on Ravelry here and see our Socks Yeah DK collection here.